 Title IX and Act 22 specific policies and procedures are available at the bottom of the PITC Institute website homepage.
-Click Non-discriminatory and Title IX Policyhyperlink to access this important information.
+PITC Institute's Title IX Coordinator is Michael Yazujian, Operations Manager.
+He can be reached by telephone at (267) 741-4296 or myazujian@pitc.edu.
+Click the following: